-- Deny services for non-payment - Deny services for inability to produce income documentation - Require full payment prior to service - Include any other procedure that denies services for non-payment riscai Nationai Montornig Standards Imposition & Assessment of Client Charges Standard Performance Measure/ Method Provider/Sub-recipient Responsibility Section D: Imposition & Assessment of Client Charges 1.
+- Deny services for non-payment - Deny services for inability to produce income documentation - Require full payment prior to service - Include any other procedure that denies services for non-payment

+Imposition & Assessment of Client Charges Standard Performance Measure/ Method Provider/Sub-recipient Responsibility Section D: Imposition & Assessment of Client Charges 1.
 Ensure grantee and subgrantee policies and procedures require a publicly posted schedule of charges (e.g. sliding fee scale) to clients for services, which may include a documented decision to impose only a nominal charge Note: This expectation applies to grantees that also serve as direct service providers Review of subgrantee policies and procedures, to determine: Existence of a provider policy for a schedule of charges.
 A publically posted schedule of charges based on current Federal Poverty Level (FPL) including cap on charges Client eligibility for imposition of charges based on the schedule.
 Track client charges made and payments received How accounting systems are used for tracking charges, payments, and adjustments Establish, document, and have available for review: policy for a schedule of charges Current schedule of charges Client eligibility determination in client records Fees charged by the provider and the payments made to that provider by clients Process for obtaining, and documenting client charges and payments through an accounting system, manual or electronic 2.
-No charges imposed on clients with incomes below 100% of the Federal Poverty Level (FPL) Review of provider policy for schedule of charges to ensure clients with incomes below 100% of the FPL are not charged for services Document that:
+No charges imposed on clients with incomes below 100% of the Federal Poverty Level (FPL) Review of provider policy for schedule of charges to ensure clients with incomes below 100% of the FPL are not charged for services Document that: policy for schedule of charges does not allow clients below 100% of FPL to be charged for services Personnel are aware of and consistently following the policy for schedule of charges Policy for schedule of charges must be publically posted

-- 3. Charges to clients with incomes greater than 100% of poverty are determined by the schedule of charges.
-Annual limitation on amounts of charge (i.e. caps on charges) for Ryan White services are based on the percent of client's annual income, as follows: - \cdot 5% for clients with incomes between 100% and 200% of FPL - · 7% for clients with incomes between 200% and 300% of FPL - \cdot 10% for clients with incomes greater than 300% of FPL
+3. Charges to clients with • Review of policy for schedule of Establish and maintain a incomes greater than 100% of charges and cap on charges schedule of charges t policy that poverty are determined by the • Review of accounting system for includes a cap on charges and schedule of charges.
+Annual tracking patient charges and payments the following: limitation on amounts of charge (i.e. • Review of charges and payments to responsibility for client caps on charges) for Ryan White ensure that charges are discontinued eligibility determination to services are based on the percent of once the client has reached his/her establish individual fees and client's annual income, as follows: annual cap. caps \cdot 5% for clients with incomes · Tracking of Part A charges or between 100% and 200% of FPL medical expenses inclusive of \cdot 7% for clients with incomes enrollment fees, deductibles, cobetween 200% and 300% of FPL payments, etc. • 10% for clients with incomes • A process for alerting the greater than 300% of FPL billing system that the client has reached the cap and should not be further charged for the remainder of the year · Personnel are aware of and consistently following the policy for schedule of charges and cap on charges.